vplagnol/eQTL_scripts/README.md

 The name of the object must be genotypes in each file. genotypes is a list that contains:
 * Mandatory: genotypes$genotypes which is a snpStats object, snps ideally in rsid format
 * Mandatory: genotypes$map file, with columns: SNP, allele.1, allele.2, position.
-Make sure position is typed as integer.
+Make sure position is typed as integer and that the rownames of the genotype$map data frame are the unique snp.names
 * Optional: a ped file, genotypes$fam

 ## phenotypes folder